-The Servicemembers Civil Relief Act of 2003, formerly the Soldiers' and Sailors' Civil Relief Act of 1940, as amended by the Housing and Economic Recovery Act of 2008, prohibits foreclosure of property against an owner who acquired the property before military service and who is currently in the military service of the United States or has been in the military service within a specified number of days prior to the attempted foreclosure.
+The Servicemembers Civil Relief Act of 2003, formerly the Soldiers' and Sailors' Civil Relief Act of 1940, as amended by the Housing and Economic Recovery Act of 2008, prohibits foreclosure of property against an owner who acquired the property before military service and who is currently in the military service of the United States or has been in the military service within a specified number of days (e.g., 90 days effective January 1, 2015) prior to the attempted foreclosure.
 These limitations do not apply to obligations that were incurred during military service.
 50 U.S.C.
 App. §§ 511, 517, 527, 533.

-Tex.
+Citations in the Comment; Tex.
 Prop.
-Code Ann. § 51.002.

-John M. Nolan & Michael F. Alessio, Texas Annotated Deed of Trust in Univ.
+Code Ann. § 51.002; John M. Nolan & Michael F. Alessio, Texas Annotated Deed of Trust in Univ.
 Tex.
 38th Annual Mortgage Lending Inst.
 (2004).